 But we’re not immune.
 Last year, our local school district surveyed 1,349 middle school and high school students.
 Of the students surveyed, 25% reported “being frequently depressed and/or having attempted suicide.”
 A full 25%… one quarter… one in four.
 Nationally, the statistics are the same for adults.
 One in four people will experience mental illness in their lifetime.
 That's just the ones we know about because they seek help and receive a diagnosis.
 We have no idea how many other people suffer in silence.

 “The gospel is by no means a sentimental view of life.
 In fact, the Bible has a far darker vision of reality than any secular critic… It tells us we are so deeply flawed and cruel we can’t save ourselves without God’s intervention.”
 (Timothy Keller, Center Church: Doing Balanced, Gospel-Centered Ministry in Your City)

 What if, what if, what if… what if God’s people are His means of intervening in the lives of His people?

 We don't like that word intervene.
-We don't like words that suggest personal responsibility, especially when it comes to standing back and watching other people make self-destructive choices.
-We don't want to get into anyone's business.
+We don't like words that suggest "imposing," especially when it comes to getting involved in messy situations.
+We don't want to "pry" into anyone's business.
 We don't want to "judge."
-Mainly, we don't want to be seen ourselves.
+Mainly, we don't want to be seen for what we are ourselves.